 |Name of Eating Place||Address||Type||Website|

 Poland Travel Guide - This web site will eventually have tourist information on most of the places in Polska.
 Being a web site you will be able to access the information on most digital platforms, including your laptop, personal computer or a mobile phone.

-Tourist organisations are welcome to contact us for details on how to display their information on Warsaw Travel Guide.
+Tourist organisations are welcome to contact me for details on how to display their information on Warsaw Travel Guide.

 PTTK - Polish Tourist and Sightseeing Society is a non-profit organisation that you will find in many places in Poland.

 It is one of the oldest tourist and travel societies in Europe and was was created by the merger of two societies: Polish Tatry Society (1873) and Polish Country Lovers Society (1906).

 Official Tourist Information Centres in Poland are divided into 1*, 2*, 3* and 4* Certified and Non-Certified.
 All Certified Tourist Centres provide information in one or more foreign languages and have an expanded range of services as compared to the Non-Certified.

 Monopol Warszawski Association was founded in 2001.
 Among the founders there were people connected with tourism including guides, art historians, journalists, members of the local authorities and those who care about the future of Warsaw's heritage.

 The society remains in cooperation with Towarzystwo Przyjaciół Warszawy (Warsaw’s Friends Association - a non-profit organization acting since 1963.
 It promotes knowledge about Warsaw, its monuments, culture and nature) and Związek Artystów Scen Polskich (Polish Actors Association).

 You can visit the Tourist Agency ‘to tu', which is located on Ząbkowska 36 street in Praga (vis-à-vis Koneser)